-Muscular rigidity and spasms of the chest wall, diaphragm, and abdomen lead to a restrictive defect.
-Pharyngeal and laryngeal spasms predict respiratory failure or life- threat ending airway obstruction.
-Poor cough from rigidity, spasms, and sedation leads to atelectasis and the risk of pneumonia is high (Ablet, 1967).
-The inability to swallow copious saliva, profuse bronchial secretions, pharyngeal spasms, raised intra-abdominal pressure, and gastric stasis all increase the risk of aspiration. which is common.
+Muscular rigidity and spasms of the chest wall, di and abdomen lead to a restrictive defect. aphragm.
+Pharyngeal and laryngeal spasms predict respiratory failure or life- threat ening airway obstruction.
+Poor cough from rigidity, spasms, and sedation leads to atelectasis and the risk of pneumonia ishigh (Ablet, 1967).
+The inability to swallow copious saliva, profuse bronchial secretions, pharyngeal spasms, raised intra abdominal pressure, and gastric stasis all increase the risk of aspiration, Which is common.
 Ventilation/perfusion mismatching is also common (Bucanan et al., 1979).
-Consequently, hypoxia is auni form finding in moderate or severe tetanus even when the chest is radiologically clear.
+Consequently, hypoxia is auni form finding in moderate or severe tetanus even when thechest is radiologically clear.
 Breathing air, oxygen tensions of between 5.3±6.7 kPa are common.
-In artificially ventilated patients, increased Agradients persist.
-Oxygen delivery and utilization may be compromised even without super-added lung pathos logy.
-Acute respiratory distress syndrome may occur as a specific complication of tetanus.
-Minute ventilation may be altered by a variety of causes.
-Hyperventilation occur because of fear, autonomic may disturbance, or alteration in brainstem function.
-Hypocarbia (PCO2 4.0±4.6 kPa) is usual in mild to moderate disease (Curter et al., 1973).
-Hyperventilation 'storms may lead to severe hypocarbia (PCO2 <3.3 kPa).
-In severe disease. hypove mutilation from prolonged spasms and apnoea occurs.
-Sedation, exhaustion and altered brainstem function may also lead to respiratory failure.
-Respiratory drive may be deficient leading to recurrent life-threatening apnoeic periods (UNICEF, 2010).
+In artificially ventilated patients, increased A-agradients persist.
+Oxygen delivery and utilization may be compromised even without super-added lung patho logy.
+Acute respiratory distress syndrome may occur as a specific complication oftetanus.
+Minute ventilation may be altered by a variety ofcauses.
+Hyperventilation may occur because of fear, autonomic disturbance, or brainstem function.Hypocarbia alteration in (PCO2 4.0±4.6 kPa) is usual in mild to moderate disease (Curtir et al., 1973).
+Hyperventilation 'storms' may lead to severe hypocarbia (PCO2 <3.3 kPa).
+In severe disease, hypove ntilation from prolonged spasms and apnoea occurs.
+Sedation, exhaustion and altered brainstem function may also lead torespiratory failure.
+Respiratory drive may be defciientleading to recurrent life-threatening apnoeic periods (UNICEF, 2010).